Cemetery Regulations have been introduced to maintain an acceptable standard for the cemeteries in Eden.

-- No vehicles will be allowed in the Cemetery after dusk unless authorised by the Council.
+- No vehicles will be allowed in the Cemetery after dusk unless authorised by us.

 - Vehicle speed is restricted to 5mph.

-- Bicycles, skate boards or similar may not be ridden in the Cemetery.
+- Bicycles, skate boards or similar must not be ridden in the cemetery.

 - Children under 12 years must be accompanied by a responsible adult.